pivotal/docs-tap/scst-scan/custom-ivs-samples.md

 # Configure your custom ImageVulnerabilityScan samples for Supply Chain Security Tools - Scan

-This topic lists sample ImageVulnerabilityScans using various scanners and if required, their associated secrets.
+This topic tells you which sample ImageVulnerabilityScans you can use with various scanners, and their associated secrets if required.

+## <a id="overview"></a> Overview

 You can use the samples in this topic for the following scanners:

 - Carbon Black
 - Snyk
 - Trivy

-For information about integrating your own scanner see [Integrate your own scanner](./app-scanning-alpha.hbs.md#integrate-your-own-scanner)
+For information about integrating your own scanner, see [Integrate your own scanner](./app-scanning-alpha.hbs.md#integrate-your-own-scanner).

 ### <a id="use-samples"></a> Use custom ImageVulnerabilityScan samples

 To use one of the samples:

 1. Copy the sample YAML into a file named `custom-ivs.yaml`.
-Some scanners (e.g. Carbon Black, Snyk, and Prisma Scanner) require specific credentials to scan that need to be specified in the included secret.
+Some scanners, such as Carbon Black, Snyk, and Prisma Scanner, require specific credentials that you must specifiy in the secret.
 2. Obtain the one or more necessary images.
 For example, an image containing the scanner.
 3. Edit these common fields of your ImageVulnerabilityScan: